johndpope/pianogame/readme.txt

 - BUG: Made MidiCommOut::Reset() actually reset everything by fully closing and reopening the device.  midiOutReset() apparently only turns off the keys and pedals on each track.
 It *doesn't* reset patches or volume.
+- CHG: ReasonableSynthVolume object replaces MidiCommOut::SetReasonableSynthVol
+       and now works for all mixers in the system instead of only the first.

 Release 0.5.0